scarletti-ben/firebase-wrapper/README.md

 You can use `Firebase` for hosting an app / site as well but this shows that it's not entirely necessary, you can host the site anywhere and you can still interface with a `Firestore` database, with authentication handled server-side by `Google`

-Linking an application to `Firebase` gives you the code similar to the snippet below, which we use in our `firebase-wrapper.js` file.
-It is important to note that the `apiKey` is is not meant to be a secret , it is entirely public as it identifies your `Firebase` project.
-Safety of data is entirely handled by `Google` authentication and user-defined `Firestore` rules.
+Linking an application to `Firebase` gives you the code similar to the snippet below, which we have an encrypted version of within the `objects.json` file.
+It is important to note that the `apiKey` is is not meant to be a secret, it is entirely public as it identifies your `Firebase` project.
+Safety of data is primarily handled by `Google` authentication and manually defined `Firestore` rules.
 ```javascript
 // Import the functions you need from the SDKs you need
 import { initializeApp } from "firebase/app";